microsoft/just/packages/documentation/docs/stacks-single.md

 sidebar_label: Single Stack
 ---

 The simplest kind of projects are the single package repositories.
 Out of the box, `just` can create a single package library or a batteries-included web application.
-The generated repository will use the `just-task` library to manage its build definitions.
-You can customize the build task flow by editing the `just-task.js` at the root of the generated repository.
+The generated repository will use the `just` library to manage its build definitions.
+You can customize the build task flow by editing the `just.config.js` at the root of the generated repository.

 To get started, have a look at the `README.md` at the root of the newly generated repository.
 Some of the common commands are listed here.